KyPhuong2002/Pong/README.md

-This is a project to serve in school learning.
+This is a C# project to serve in school learning.
+A simple Server-Client Ping Pong game.
+Enjoy.